warint/spiR/cran-comments.md

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.

-* This is a new release.
+* This is an update.